 With numerous festivals and events, exhibitions and markets throughout the year, there is always something to enjoy.

 If it’s local food you love, there is no better place to immerse yourself in Devon’s local produce.

-Walk the embankment and around the harbour.
-The views of the hills that wrap around the town are tremendous.
+Walk the embankment and around the harbour and enjoy the views of the hills that wrap around the town.

 Dartmouth is a starting point for many guided boat tours and you can also self hire.

 5 Stunning south Devon beaches

 This stretch of coast boasts every kind of beach you could wish for.
 The remote sandy inlet of Soar Mill Cove is accessible by foot or boat.

 The two sheltered bays at Hope Cove feature a couple of great pubs, lobster pod dining and an outstanding restaurant.

 Head to Bantham and Bigbury for wide expanses of sand.
 On offer here are surfing, windsurfing, kitesurfing and paddle boarding.